-The main risk relates to a fuse being inspected or swapped over whilst the equipment is energised, and when the act of touching the fuse to extract it or insert it into the holder allows contact with internal circuitry that may be energised.
+A main risk relates to a fuse being inspected or swapped over whilst the equipment is energised, as touching the fuse to extract it or insert it into the holder may allow contact with energised internal circuitry.

 Figure 8.
 Vintage and modern panel mount fuse holder assemblies.